tsmatz/minecraft-rl-example/Readme.md

 # Reinforcement Learning in Minecraft (Project Malmo Sample)

 This sample code trains an agent in Minecraft with reinforcement learning.
 (Here I used rllib.)<br>
-In this example, a maze (in which, the path is randomized) is given and the agent will learn to reach to a goal block.
+In this example, a maze (in which, the path is randomized) is given and the agent will learn to reach to a goal block using observed frame pixels (84 x 84 x 3 channels).

+See [here](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/) for the tutorial of Project Malmo, which is a modded Minecraft built by Microsoft Research.

-Follow this description to run.
+Follow this description to run this sample.

 ## 1. Setup prerequisite environment ##

-In this example, I assume Ubuntu 18.04.
-(I have run on Ubuntu in Microsoft Azure.)<br>
+In this example, I assume Ubuntu 18.04 with real monitor (which is used to show Minecraft UI) to run the training.
+(I have tried and run these steps on Ubuntu 18.04 in Microsoft Azure.)<br>
-You can also join into the same game with your own Minecraft PC client.
+You can also join into the same game with your own Minecraft PC client, if needed.
 (See [here](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/) for details.)

+Now let's start to set up your Ubuntu environment.

 <blockquote>
 Note : When you run on NVIDIA GPU-utilized instance to speed up, please setup drivers and libraries.<br>